 Cause: From a practical standpoint we do both for you at the same time in connection with our audit.
-This is deficiencies in internal controls can result in undetected errors in financial reporting, including footnote disclosures.

-Effect: The effectiveness of the internal control system relies on enforcement by management.
-The effect of condition because of cost or other considerations.
+This is deficiencies in internal controls can result in undetected errors in financial reporting, including condition because of cost or other considerations.
 As in prior years, the audit firm has instructed management to review a draft of the auditor prepared financials in detail for their accuracy; we have answered any questions they might have, and have encouraged research of any accounting guidance in connection with the adequacy and appropriateness of classification of disclosure in your statements.
 We are satisfied that the appropriate steps have been taken to provide you with the completed financial statements.
-While the District is reviewing the financial statements we recommend a disclosure checklist is utilized to ensure all required disclosures are presented and the
+While the District is reviewing the financial statements we recommend a disclosure checklist is utilized to ensure all required disclosures are presented and the District should agree its financial software to the numbers reported in the financial statements.